syncfusion-content/angular-docs/angular/GettingStarted/getting-started-webpack.md

 ## Configuration of Syncfusion Javascript Widget Dependencies

-* Syncfusion JavaScript widgets need `window.jQuery` to render the Angular components, since, we need to import jQuery in `vendor.ts` file and include `Syncfusion theme files` from `node_modules` as like the below code snippet
+* Syncfusion JavaScript widgets need `window.jQuery` to render the Angular components, since, we need to import jQuery in `vendor.ts` file and include `Syncfusion theme files` from `node_modules` as like the below code snippet.
+Refer the [cloned seed](https://github.com/syncfusion/angular2-seeds/blob/master/src/vendor.ts/#L12-L16) for this code snippet

 {% highlight javascript %}